 There are all sorts of regulations governing commercial trail riding defined by the PLAR, and there are several commercial enterprises that use the southern and central portions of KC-PLUZ for trail riding.

 Are there trails in the KC-PLUZ?

 What becomes interesting to The Friends in this space is trails.
-The trails in the KC-PLUZ are managed by the trail crews from Environment and Parks Lands Operations.
-As of 2022, AEP’s Recreation Management team has only a very small trail crew, and they manage all the rec trails on all the public land in the southwest portion of Albert, including K-Country’s 4 PLUZs.
+The trails in the KC-PLUZ are managed by the trail crews from FPT’s Lands Operations.
+As of 2022, FPT’s Recreation Management team has only a very small trail crew, and they manage all the rec trails on all the public land in the southwest portion of Albert, including K-Country’s 4 PLUZs.
 Partners (such as FKC) work with AEP these days to add resources to help stewards some of these areas.
 As a result, except for just a few notable “official” trails that are maintained with the assistance of Alberta Parks trail staff, trails in large sections of the KC-PLUZ (especially the further south you go) are not maintained if they are official, or just not official so not maintained either.
 In the photo above right, there are no designated nor maintained trails from the 2nd valley north to the horizon.
 The Trails Act of 2021 introduced the ability to designate official trails on public land.

 The Bragg Creek area

 Our friends at the Greater Bragg Creek Trails Association (GBCTA) solved this problem for the KC-PLUZ area around Bragg Creek by building partnerships with FPT and other land users, obtaining a land use agreement on the Public lands, and designing, developing and building a trail system in that space — because in essence, no one else could or would do it.